-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: Feedback will be in a standard format.
 Information provided includes average marks, maximum and minimum marks for the exam as a whole and for individual questions.